Data Transformation with Window Functions

-Let's first understand the basic concepts and common use cases of using window functions for data transformation in the ETL/ELT (Extract, Transform, Load) process.
+Let's start by understanding the basic concepts and common use cases for data transformation using window functions in ETL/ELT (Extract, Transform, Load) workflows.

 Basic Concepts

-Window functions are a type of function in SQL specifically used to perform complex multi-row operations within a specified data set (i.e., "window").
-Window functions can retain row-level details while performing calculations within a specific data window.
+Window functions are a class of SQL functions designed to perform complex multi-row operations over a specified set of data (the "window").
+Window functions preserve row-level detail while performing calculations within a defined data window.

 -